Southern California Edison's

 Appendices (82.8 MB)

-The CPUC, through its Environmental Review Team, is conducting an environmental review of the project.
-To request additional information, ask a question, or be added to the project mailing list, please contact:
+All documents related to the environmental review and construction monitoring processes are posted on this site as they become publicly available To request additional information, ask a question, or be added to the project mailing list, please contact: